Notifications

 Best Practices

-A device does not entitle for notifications if notification banners of past notifications are not "acknowledged" (swiped away) for several hours (currently ~4h after receiving the first unacked notification).
+A device does not entitle for notifications if notification banners of past notifications are not "acknowledged" (swiped away) for several hours (currently ~4h after receiving the first unacknowledged notification).
 This should avoid spamming of notifications that do not get attention.

 Last updated